MSDuran/Autoencoder-with-no-NN-libraries/README.md

-# Autoencoder-with-no-NN-libraries
+# Autoencoders-with-no-NN-libraries
-My own implementation of Autoencoder from scratch with no NN libraries
+My own implementation of autoencoders, from scratch, with no NN libraries